 My passion for filmmaking goes back to my childhood.
-I was born to a father who worked at Warner Brothers Studios for 30+ years.
-He did the lighting for movies like Back to The Future, Rocky, Ghost Busters, Goonies, and Annie, Basic Instinct and Judgment Day.
-He took me to work quite often when I was a kid.
-I wandered around the big sets and it was there that I became familiar with the process of filmmaking.
+I was born to a father who worked at Warner Brothers Studios for over 30 years.
+He did the lighting for movies like Back to The Future, Rocky, Ghost Busters, Goonies, Annie, Basic Instinct, and Judgment Day.
+He took me to work quite often when I was a kid and it was there that I became familiar with the process of filmmaking.

-Later on in life, I learned to edit videos.
+Later in life, I learned video editing.
 I truly fell in love with the craft of filmmaking when I realized I could make films myself; So, I decided to go to film school.
-In 2012, I graduated from The Los Angeles Film School and soon after, got right into working on feature films.
-I did this for about 4 years until I finally decided I wanted to leave the feature film world and produce my own creative projects.
+In 2012, I graduated from The Los Angeles Film School and soon after, started working on feature films.
+I did this for about 4 years until I finally decided I wanted to leave the feature film world and produce my own creative projects as a videographer.

-I soon discovered that producing wedding films is the perfect medium for me.
-Over the past 12 years I’d already done so many independent projects as a videographer, (outside of feature film work) but for the first time (in late 2017) I gave wedding films a shot.
-I fell in love.
-Each project is its own little stand-alone film.
+I soon discovered that producing wedding films was the perfect medium for me.
+Over the 12 years previous, I’d already done so many independent projects as a videographer, but for the first time I gave wedding films a shot.
+I fell in love!
+Each project is its own little stand-alone short film.

-If you’d like to trust my creative abilities to make your wedding film, then send me a message so we can start planning!
+If you’d like to trust my creative abilities to make your wedding film, then send me a message in the contact form down below so we can start planning!

 Behind the scenes in Hawaii at the destination wedding of Jude & Jason